-I’m sure you’ve had those moments when you’re watching T.V. but at the back of your mind lingers the thought that you need to put your dry laundry away.
+I’m sure you’ve had those moments when you’re watching T.V. but at the back of your mind lingers the thought that you need to put your laundry away.

 Or maybe there’s an email or text that you need to write to someone; or perhaps there’s a book you bought that you really wanted to read and haven’t gotten round to starting it.